VeyronSakai/GhaUnityBuildReporter/.github/DRAFT_README.md

 > [!WARNING]
 > The Workflow file of GitHub Actions basically does not need to be changed, but if you use Docker to build Unity, you must copy the files at `$GITHUB_STEP_SUMMARY` in the Docker container to the path at `$GITHUB_STEP_SUMMARY` on the host machine after building with Unity.

-## How to surpress GhaUnityBuildReporter
+## How to suppress GhaUnityBuildReporter

-Perhaps there is a Workflow or Job for which you would like to surpress GhaUnityBuildReporter.
+Perhaps there is a Workflow or Job for which you would like to suppress GhaUnityBuildReporter.

 In such cases, setting the environment variable `GHA_UNITY_BUILD_REPORTER_OPTOUT` to `1` or `true` will suppress GhaUnityBuildReporter in the scope where that environment variable is valid.

+## Contribution

+Bugs and new feature suggestions are welcome in issues and Pull Requests.

 ## License